ksvan/node-red-contrib-komfovent/README.md

 Most errors will be surfaced in the returned json structure and the most common ones is handled specifically (wrong password, host not found).

 The node is tested against the C6 controller running 1.3.14.14 firmware, being a bit inconsistent in logon and having issues setting mode.
 Main part of the work has been done with the newer 1.3.17.20 firmware.
 See the komfovent.com webpage for end users and downloads to find the newest firmware and instructions on how to update.
 (Download the bin file, turn of the fan, go to http://yourunit/g1.html, upload bin file and wait.
-Mind that if you are fare behind, there could be intermediate upgrades to go through first.)
+Mind that if you are far behind, there could be intermediate upgrades to go through first.)

 The units built in webserver handles auth by receiving the body of 1=username&2=password.
 The system will return HTTP 200 even when auth fails, just hihglighting "incorrect password" in the page sent back.
 Mode is set by posting to the ajax.xml file, with a body of for instance 3=1, 3=2 etc. Note that Automode is called by 285=2, but this is a toggle switch.
 Calling it twice will have the system go back to the last mode activated.
 In automode, the system will alter fanspeed based on either sensors or the weekly plan you have defined.

 Please note that timeouts can be long for wrong or not reachable hosts, as this would be defined by the OS TCP/IP timeout settings.

+Also, look at reverse.md file for more details and design considerations.

 ## Networking
 The C6 controller only supports physical ethernet connection, the rj45 to be found inside the unit, with specific channels to lead the cable through.